jeyben/fixedformat4j/README.md

-Goto the offical Fixedformat4j page for documentation: http://jeyben.github.io/fixedformat4j
+Go to the offical Fixedformat4j page for documentation: http://jeyben.github.io/fixedformat4j